Outdated or Unsupported Browser Detected

 The department does not represent employers or complainants in unpaid wage complaints.
 Both employers and complainants have a responsibility to present information that establishes the validity of their respective positions regarding the complaint.
 Where settlement of the complaint does not occur, the investigator must issue a written decision on the merits of the complaint.
 In valid complaints, the decision will also advise the employer what amount of wages the investigator believes is due.

 If either party disagrees with the initial decision, that party may request that the decision be reviewed by the department.
-The request for review should contain any written arguments the party wishes considered and any new information that has not been previously considered by the department.
 The reviewer assigned by the department will consider the entire complaint record, including all information previously submitted by the parties.
 The reviewer will issue a written final determination to all parties.
 If the complainant is not satisfied with the final determination, the complainant may still pursue collection of the disputed wages in court.
 If the employer disagrees with the final determination, the employer may elect not to pay those wages.
 The department then may forward the complaint to the district attorney to commence litigation in civil or criminal court to collect the disputed wages.